High School Freshman · Hamilton High School

 Scholar.
 Dancer.
 Leader.
 Martial Artist.
 A young woman of remarkable depth, blending classical Indian heritage with modern excellence in STEM, business, and the arts.

-Janvi Senthil is a high-achieving freshman at Hamilton High School who balances a rigorous STEM-focused academic life with active leadership roles in HOSA and DECA.
+Janvi Senthil is a high-achieving freshman at Hamilton High School who balances a rigorous STEM-focused academic life with active involvement in HOSA, DECA, and Forensics.

 Known for her commitment to community service and interdisciplinary growth, she effectively blends her cultural heritage with a modern pursuit of excellence in medicine, business, and technology.

-The Arangetram โ meaning "ascending the stage" โ is the formal debut performance of a Bharatanatyam dancer after years of dedicated study.
+The Arangetram — meaning "ascending the stage" — is the formal debut performance of a Bharatanatyam dancer after years of dedicated study.
 Under the loving guidance of Guru Smt.
-Dr. Kripa Baskar at Natyarpana Dance Company, Janvi takes that sacred step, showcasing mastery of one of India's oldest and most revered classical dance forms.
+Dr. Kripa Baskaran at Natyarpana Dance Company, Janvi takes that sacred step, showcasing mastery of one of India's oldest and most revered classical dance forms.

 A distinguished performer, she has presented her work on stages around the world and is a regular performer in the renowned Chennai Music and Dance Festival.